At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your experience as a Microsoft BI Developer, particularly with SSIS, SSAS, and SSRS.
+Tailor Your CV: Make sure your CV highlights your experience with Microsoft BI tools like SSIS, SSAS, and SSRS.
 Include specific examples of complex SQL queries you've written and any relevant projects that showcase your data warehouse design skills.

 Craft a Compelling Cover Letter: In your cover letter, emphasise your leadership experience in Business Intelligence and your analytical problem-solving skills.
-Mention your familiarity with AWS and any knowledge of Master Data Services and Power BI, as these are advantageous for the role.
+Mention your familiarity with AWS and any knowledge of the insurance domain to stand out.

-Proofread Your Application: Before submitting, carefully proofread your application to ensure there are no spelling or grammatical errors.
-A well-written application reflects your communication skills, which are essential for this role.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial for a role in Business Intelligence.

 How to prepare for a job interview at Ampstek